The Biomedical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Biomedical Engineering Department prepares students for rewarding careers in the health care industry or professional programs in biomedical research or medicine.
+The Biomedical Engineering Program prepares students for rewarding careers in the health care industry or professional programs in biomedical research or medicine.

-The Biomedical Engineering Department has established 13 educational outcomes in support of our department objectives.
-Accordingly, students graduating from the Biomedical Engineering Department will demonstrate:
+The Biomedical Engineering Program has established 13 educational outcomes in support of our department objectives.
+Accordingly, students graduating from the Biomedical Engineering Program will demonstrate:

 1. An ability to apply knowledge of advanced mathematics (including differential equations and statistics), science, and engineering to solve the problems at the interface of engineering and biology (general criterion 3a and program criteria).